cu-telecom/DNUM-Wiki/docs/index.md

   <img src="assets/full-logo-dark.svg" alt="My SVG Logo" width="400">
 </div>

-The **D**ns **NU**mber **M**apping (DNUM) project was born from a vague aspiration to create a publicly available [ENUM](https://datatracker.ietf.org/doc/html/rfc6116) platform to allow hobbyist telephony platforms to reach other directly over the public internet.
+The **D**irectory, **N**umber & **U**RI **M**anagement (DNUM) project was born from a vague aspiration to create a publicly available [ENUM](https://datatracker.ietf.org/doc/html/rfc6116) platform to allow hobbyist telephony platforms to "federate" over the public internet.

-Several other popular hobbyist networks exist, but have quirks or use their own special sauce to function.
-The goal for DNUM is to use existing standards to provide simple, efficient and secure call routing - Namely SIP, ENUM, STIR/SHAKEN and DNSSEC.

-Unfortunately despite giving it some thought, a fully decentralised approach appears to be difficult to achieve with the currently available tools.
-However, we're striving to build a framework that allows autonomous groups to manage sub-groups and their numbers.
+The initial concept was a single "domain" with strict policies on things like encryption and verification, but after giving it more thought it became clear that instead, number blocks could be issued out to sub-groups, and they could have the autonomy to create their own policies.

 For more information on the proposal, see the [Technical Overview](./technical/index.md) section.